Atrium Summer Math Institute

 Educators write thoughtfully during the Atrium School Summer Institute professional development for PreK – Grade 8 teachers.

-The Atrium Summer Math Institute is a three-day, in-person program that provides teachers, coaches, and administrators space to learn together, inspiring curricular shifts at their school site.
+The Atrium Summer Math Institute is a three-day, in-person program that provides teachers, coaches, and administrators space to learn together, inspiring curricular shifts at their schools.

 • Designing Projects that Challenge and Contextualize, for Middle School educators (Grades 5–9)